How to Choose An Orthodontist

 Choosing an orthodontic practice to trust with the beauty of your smile or your child's smile is an important decision.
 Orthodontic treatment has the potential to be a long process, so you'll want to make sure you or your child are comfortable with the doctor and staff.
 Your orthodontic experience is something you'll remember for the rest of your life, so make sure it's something to smile about.
-Drs.
-Cramer and Noorani only treats patients if it is truly required and when the patient feels they are ready within themselves to go ahead.
+Dr. Noorani only treats patients if it is truly required and when the patient feels they are ready within themselves to go ahead.

 Ask someone you trust for a recommendation